rluo-23/JavaGame-SevenDays/README.md

 ## System Requirements

-The game requires Java and Swing framework to be installed.
-Since it's a simple Java program, it can run on any computer capable of running Java programs.
+The game requires the installation of the Java Development Kit (JDK).

 ## Getting Started